World Cup

 Fact checker Harry Wilson

-World Cup football arrives in Kansas City, and Argentina begin their campaign as heavy favourites against Algeria in a Group A opener that the market expects them to control.
-The 1.43 price tells you everything about the perceived gap in quality, but the 2.5 goal line hints at something more cautious-a tournament opener shaped by discipline and game management rather than carnival attacking.
-I'm leaning towards an Argentina win without the landslide, a professional performance that gets three points without overcommitting.
+World Cup football arrives in Kansas City, and Argentina begin their campaign as heavy favourites against Algeria in a Group A opener that the market still expects them to control.
+The 1.48 price tells you everything about the perceived gap in quality, while the 2.5 goal line hints at something more cautious-a tournament opener shaped by discipline and game management rather than carnival attacking.
+Algeria's recent 1-0 win over the Netherlands in a friendly raised eyebrows, but the market clearly hasn't changed its mind about the underlying gulf.
+I'm sticking with an Argentina win without the landslide, a professional performance that gets three points without overcommitting.
 Keep reading to see where the value sits.

 I'll start with what's already priced in: Argentina should win this match.
-They're the reigning champions, they possess a squad built for tournament football, and they're facing an Algeria side whose 9.3 away price suggests minimal threat and even less belief from the market.
-The 1.43 on Argentina reflects that gulf, and I'm not here to argue with the broad direction.
+They're the reigning champions, they possess a squad built for tournament football, and they're facing an Algeria side whose 8.5 away price suggests minimal threat and even less belief from the market.
+The 1.48 on Argentina reflects that gulf, and I'm not here to argue with the broad direction.
 What I want to figure out is whether that price leaves room once you layer in the context of World Cup openers, the caution that typically defines them, and the specific way Argentina tend to approach these matches.
+The pricing has been remarkably stable despite Algeria's surprise 1-0 friendly win over the Netherlands just two weeks ago-Argentina have actually shortened very slightly from 1.43 to 1.48, which tells you the market views that result as an outlier rather than a signal of genuine threat.

 World Cup opening fixtures are different animals.
 The stakes are framed by what comes next, not just what happens in ninety minutes.
 Argentina will be thinking about squad rotation, avoiding yellow cards, managing minutes for key players, and ensuring they don't give Algeria any psychological edge or momentum to carry into the rest of the group stage.
 That mentality tends to produce controlled, disciplined victories rather than free-flowing goal fests.
-The 2.5 line on total goals captures that tension perfectly-it acknowledges Argentina's superiority while respecting the tournament setting and the likelihood of conservative game management.
+The 2.5 line on total goals captures that tension perfectly-it's barely moved, sitting at 2.01 for the over and 1.92 for the under-and it acknowledges Argentina's superiority while respecting the tournament setting and the likelihood of conservative game management.
 A 2-0 scoreline fits that profile.
 Argentina dominate possession, create enough chances to win comfortably, but never feel the need to push for a third or fourth goal once the result is secure.
 Algeria's best hope is to stay compact, deny space in behind, and hope Argentina's attacking players are feeling cautious rather than inspired.
-The 4.75 draw price suggests the market gives that scenario a chance for at least the first half, but I expect Argentina's quality to tell once they settle and find their rhythm.
+The 4.7 draw price suggests the market gives that scenario a chance for at least the first half, but I expect Argentina's quality to tell once they settle and find their rhythm.
 The real question is whether Algeria can trouble the scoresheet, and I don't see it.
-Their 9.3 price reflects an attacking threat that looks non-existent on paper, and Argentina's defensive organisation in tournament football is usually too disciplined to hand out cheap goals.
-Both teams to score 'no' at 1.62 feels like the sensible route, paired with an under 2.5 goals that respects the context.
+Their 8.5 price reflects an attacking threat that looks non-existent on paper, and Argentina's defensive organisation in tournament football is usually too disciplined to hand out cheap goals.
+Both teams to score 'no' at 1.73 feels like the sensible route, paired with an under 2.5 goals that respects the context.
 Argentina should win, but this feels like professional control rather than a statement performance.

 Argentina to win comfortably at Arrowhead Stadium, but without the free-scoring carnival suggested by the low price.